Sea Skua: Development

+Dual-use missile development

 Sea Skua traces its history, indirectly, to the immediate post-war era.
 Growing increasingly concerned about the threat of aircraft, especially after the introduction of glide bombs during the war, the Royal Navy was convinced that all ships required some form of surface-to-air missile (SAM) for defence.
 These systems tended to be relatively large, especially in the era before vertical launch, and it was difficult to mount both a useful SAM and a conventional gun on smaller ships.

 This led to a series of experiments to produce a dual-use missile capable of both anti-air and anti-ship use, thereby removing the need for a gun.
 The original Navy guided-missile sets, Seaslug and Seacat, both had secondary anti-shipping roles.
 Seaslug was a large system and could only be carried by larger ships, while Seacat could be fitted to almost any ship but had a relatively short-range and small warhead suitable only for use against small boats.
 Neither filled the goal of replacing guns in any meaningful way.

 In October 1960, the Navy launched a project with the goal of once again producing a single weapon that could fit on a 3,000 ton frigate and able to attack bombers, anti-shipping missiles, and other ships up to frigate size.
 This led to the Small-Ship Guided Weapon and ultimately to Sea Dart, which was tested in the anti-shipping role against a Brave-class patrol boat.
 It also ended up being too large for the smallest ships and was ultimately only fit for destroyers and larger ships.
 So, by the late 1960s, the role of a widely available dual-purpose weapon remained unfilled.